baadshah0786/My-Tata-Play/README.md

-# Tata Sky m3u generator web app
+# Tata Play IPTV m3u generator web app
 A react web app to generate an m3u playlist for the channels subscribed on Tata Sky.
 ## Update
 Converted to a single repo to make it a one click deploy on vercel as a lot of you non-technical people were facing difficulties while deploying.